vadosnaprimer/pspkvm/Readme.txt

 3. export JDK_DIR=${your_jdk_dir} (example: export JDK_DIR=c:/j2sdk1.4.2_16)
 4. ./build-psp-cldc.sh
 5. cd psp
-Now you should see the success message of phoneME libs building.
+Now you should see the success message following the building of the phoneME libs.
 6. Make the executable:
 - If build on 1.50 kernel:
     make kxploit